 Medicines and pharmacies in Japan

 Pharmacies can readily be found on all major streets or in shopping malls in Japanese cities.
-Pharmacies tend to be well stocked and are open from 9am to 5pm.
-The price of most medicines in Japan are subsidised by Japanese health insurance, making the price significantly cheaper.
+They tend to be well-stocked and are open from 9am to 6pm.
+Pharmacists are usually highly knowledgeable.
+However, not all pharmacists speak good English, so expats may struggle if they have lots of questions.
+Most medicines in Japan are subsidised by Japanese health insurance, making the price significantly lower.

-The medicines and products available at drug stores in Japan are not covered by Japanese health insurance.
-In contrast, pharmacies in Japan only deal with medicines and sell no other merchandise.
+The medicines and products available at drugstores in Japan are not covered by Japanese health insurance.
+In contrast, pharmacies in Japan only deal with prescription medicines and sell no other merchandise.

 Health hazards in Japan